Miss-presh/profile-app/README.md

 # 📱 My Profile App

 A beautifully animated and interactive mobile profile app built with Flutter.
-It showcases skills, achievements, projects, testimonials, and contact information — all in a smooth, elegant interface.
+It showcases skills, achievements, testimonials, and contact information — all in a smooth, elegant interface.

 ---